Aeshna isoceles: Behaviour

-It is one of the earliest Aeshna dragonflies to be on the wing with a flight period from May to August.
+Aeshna isoceles is one of the earliest Aeshna dragonflies to be on the wing with a flight period from May to August.
 Adults do not spend as much time on the wing as other Aeshnas.
 Males will fly around over a stretch of water defending a territory and if the pond is small the male will hover over the centre of the pond.
 Unlike other aeshnas, where the adults seem to be continuously on the wing beating up and down their territory, male A. isoceles come to rest on vegetation from time to time.
 Females oviposit onto plants and the eggs hatch in about 2 weeks.
 Larval development takes 2 years.

 Systematics

 This species was first described as Libellula quadrifasciata, var.
 36. isoceles by Muller in 1764.
 It has since been called Aeshna rufescens and Aeshna chysophthalmus and more recently Anaciaeschna isoceles.
 It is by this last name that it is referred to in many books.
 It has since been included into the genus Aeshna and in many books is called Aeshna isoceles: however the original specific name was isosceles.
 Dijkstra and Lewington (2006) and Boudot JP., et al. (2009) both call it Aeshna isoceles whereas Askew, R.R.
-(2004),and earlier books, refer to it as Aeshna isosceles.
+(2004), and earlier books, refer to it as Aeshna isosceles.